CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 o	Stop tracing: `Tss off`

-o	Predefined -+scenarios don’t require the ‘tss off’, just hit any key when your failure scenario is finished.
+o	Predefined -+scenarios don’t require the ‘tss off’, just hit any key when your good/failure scenario is finished.

 Less frequent customizable parameters are read in from configuration file _tss_config.cfg_, and editing this file is the preferred option when you need to change default parameters like _DirWork, which is the default location (`C:\MS_DATA\`) for resulting data set.